Beslen: Economy and transportation

 The agriculture is characterized by animal husbandry and crop production - growing tobacco.
 There is a cadastral and regulatory plan.
 The housing fund has been completely renovated.
 The massive stone walls on both floors and the attic furnaces are typical.
 The village is electrified, water-supplied, with sewage; much of the street network is paved with asphalt.
 The village is accessible only by road.
-It is connected with Hadzhidimovo by busses.
-There is postal station.
+It is connected with Hadzhidimovo by bus.
+There is a postal station.
 The village is provided with land lines and mobile service.

 Education

 There is a middle school "Gotse Delchev", founded in 1927 as a primary school.
 It moved to a new building in 1960 and in 1980 it became a middle school.
 There is also a community centre "Hristo Botev".

 Religion

 The population is predominantly Muslim.
 There is a mosque in the village.